The pandemic perdures. With it, devotion has gone digital.

 He also plans to offer an extraordinary “Urbi et Orbi” blessing on Friday, March 27 via social media.

 Is this the church of the future?
 Not entirely.

 But it is the church of the present, at least as long as we suffer the circumstances contributing to a public health crisis.
 In some parishes, in fact, more people are “participating” in one Sunday Mass online than usually do, collectively, in multiple Masses on-site.

-Reasonable arguments can be made not to let the and the power of fear control our lives.
+Reasonable arguments can be made not to let the dominion of death and the power of fear control our lives.
 But loving concern for our neighbor, in the church community and beyond, now takes shape in social distancing.
 Sacrificial for sure, this is how we are being called to show our love for God in the present moment.

 In this moment, digital devotion does more than highlight the wonders of communications technology.
 It provides a real, though imperfect, means to satisfy the needs of the soul.

 Threats to personal well-being naturally lead people to grow anxious about their present condition and future state.
 The phenomenon of turning to God in these circumstances, whether out of devotion or desperation, symptomizes the human restlessness that only divine grace can cure.